Kashif130/Genlayer-Primitives-Suite/reputation-attestor/DECISION.md

 here is different: if a single flaky fetch (a rate-limited GitHub API call, for instance) zeroed out a subject's entire score, every consuming protocol reading that score in the interim would see a false collapse in reputation that has nothing to do with the subject's actual evidence.
-The fix is to track each of the three components' own verified status and timestamp, and to only overwrite a component when its specific evidence was fetchable in the current round.
-This is a deliberate generalization of CoverMesh's `INSUFFICIENT_EVIDENCE` idea (never resolve on missing evidence) down to per-field granularity, rather than an all-or-nothing round.
+The fix is to track each of the three components' own verified status and timestamp, and to leave a component's prior state completely untouched only when its evidence genuinely could not be fetched this round.
+This is a deliberate generalization of CoverMesh's `INSUFFICIENT_EVIDENCE` idea (never resolve on missing evidence) down to per-field granularity, rather than an all-or-nothing round -- but "missing evidence" has to mean the fetch itself failed, not merely that the fetched page no longer says what it used to (see the fourth-round hardening below, where conflating those two was a real bug).

 ## Why registration is self-only but verification is permissionless